 AWS CloudFormation StackSets and AWS Organizations

-For more information about StackSets, see Working with AWS CloudFormation StackSets in the AWS CloudFormation User Guide.
+For more information about integrating StackSets with Organizations, see Working with AWS CloudFormation StackSets in the AWS CloudFormation User Guide.

-Use the following information to help you to help you integrate AWS CloudFormation StackSets with AWS Organizations.
+Use the following information to help you integrate AWS CloudFormation StackSets with AWS Organizations.

 Service-linked roles created when you enable integration

-The following service-linked roles are automatically created in your organization's accounts when you enable trusted access.
-These roles allow AWS CloudFormation Stacksets to perform supported operations within the accounts in your organization.
+The following service-linked role is automatically created in your organization's management account when you enable trusted access.
+This role allows AWS CloudFormation Stacksets to perform supported operations within your organization's accounts in your organization.

-You can delete or modify these roles only if you disable trusted access between AWS CloudFormation Stacksets and Organizations or if the account is removed from the organization or target organizational unit.
+You can delete or modify this role only if you disable trusted access between AWS CloudFormation Stacksets and Organizations, or if you remove the member account from the organization.

 -